HeronErin/OSU-notes/physics/Fluid Dynamics.md

 Keep in mind many assumptions (i.e no friction, incompressible etc)

 ## Principle of continuity
-	Fluid in neither created nor detroyed, thus any new liquid is added to the system.
+	Fluid is neither created nor detroyed, thus any new liquid is added to the system.
 Equation of continuity
 $$ \rho_1 v_1 A_1 = \rho_2 v_2 A_2$$
 As liquids are incompressible, we can remove rho!